danielleseragioli/libft/README.md

-It’s designed to deepen your understanding of standard C functions by re-implementing them  from scratch and expanding them with additional and bonus features.
+It’s designed to deepen your understanding of standard C functions by re-implementing them <br>from scratch and expanding them with additional <br> and bonus features.

 This project helped me strengthen my
 <br>knowledge in: